-Through his many successes Kral’s health suffered in the process, prompting him to delve into the world of healthy eating and bring his attention to the global food crisis and the role of food as medicine.
+Through his many successes, Kral’s health suffered, prompting him to delve into the world of healthy eating and bring his attention to the global food crisis and the role of food as medicine.

 His latest professional incarnation is as Nature’s Chef, a private catering business specializing in healthy, local foraged foods.
 As his worldview shifted, his time in Hogtown quickly came to a close, “I couldn’t live that life that I dreamt of,” he says of his decision to leave the city.